Philip N. Hablutzel

 For over 35 years, Professor Hablutzel was the Faculty Sponsor for Chicago-Kent's Annual Conference on Not-For-Profit Organizations.
-The 36th Annual Conference was held on June 13, 2019 and the 39th is planned for June, 2020 but was canceled due to COVID-19, as was the one for 2021.
+The 37th Annual Conference was held on June 13, 2019 and the 39th is planned for June, 2020 but was canceled due to COVID-19, as was the one for 2021.

 Search Professor Hablutzel's publications on works.bepress.com.